CYBER-STARK/wa-ban/README.md

 $ python wa-ban.py

 Enjoy the tool !
-# IAM NOT RESPONSIBILE FOR THE AFTER EFFECT OF THIS TOOL😂🤞🏻
+# IAM NOT RESPONSIBILE FOR THE AFTER EFFECT OF THIS TOOL

 # USE IN YOUR OWN RISK